Customer Service During the Holiday Rush — A Complete Guide

 Wouldn’t it be so much easier for your customers if they didn’t have to wait in line for their problem to be solved?
 And in this season of cheer chaos, how do you cut through the noise and reach out to your customers proactively?

 A few months back, I had talked about the Toyota Corporation Story.
 At Toyota, when a worker notices a problem, they pull a cord that hangs over the car manufacturing line and it is stopped.
-Only when the problem is fixed, the line resumes running.
+Only when the problem is fixed, the line resume running.
 This was a brilliant solution to ensure that defective cars never reached the customers.

 Amazon, the giant retailer took a hint from Toyota and adopted the Andon Cord for products that it ships to customers.
 When Amazon receives repeated complaints of the same defect in one product, the support agent pulls the Andon Cord to investigate the inventory and to stop sales of the product on the website.
 And until the issue is fixed, the product will not be available for buying.